Code-Institute-Submissions/changeExchange/README.md

 ## PROJECT SCOPE

 The scope of this project was to create a site for the ficitional start up comapny ChangeExchange that would allow a user to interact with their exchange rate algorithm which in turn would allow a user to see the different rates that different currencies were trading around the world.

+## UI/UX

+The layout of the site has been created to catch the eye of any potental customers.
+The site has a clean style with a serious colour scheme that has been created to present the information to the user in an easy to follow manner.
+The dark and light color scheme is broken up by the use of a bright lime green colour which adds a hint of freshness to the site.
+In keeping with the serious tone of the site sans-serif fonts were used for both the headings and the paragraphs as I felt that this was in keeping with the more business like tone for the site.

+## USER STORIES

+To help develop the site even more I created a few user stories from the company's + user perspectives.

+As an owner of the site:
+I would like an attractive and eye catching site.
+I would like the site to contain information about the company and what we do.
+I would like a site that works well on different devices so that users can have the same experience on a mobile or desktop.

+As a user of the site:
+I would like a site that is easy to navigate.
+I would like to be able to interact with the product in a meaningful way.
+I would like to be able to find up to date information on the exchange rate.
+I would like the exchange rate convertor to be easy to use.
+I would like to be able to learn the site once and for this experince to be usable on different devices.

+## WIREFRAMES

+To help visualize the site I created desktop + mobile wireframes which can be seen below.